 - Set up and log into the UK LLC TRE

 - Access and work with your approved data, including the various software packages available

-- Use the UK LLC GitLab repository
+- Use the UK LLC Git repositories

 - Interpret standard UK LLC datasets

 - Bring files in and out of the TRE, including data output guidance

 - Request an amendment to your project

 - Close down your project

 - Publish or present your analyses.

 This guide should be read in conjunction with the UK LLC Data Access and Acceptable Use Policy which details the terms and conditions under which researchers agree to access and use data held in the TRE.
-Researchers should also refer to the UK LLC Naming of Projects and Data-related Outputs Policy and the UK LLC Publication Policy.
+Researchers should also refer to the UK LLC TRE FAQs and UK LLC's suite of policies, including: